kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Summary

-Embeddings turn language into geometry.
+Embeddings turn language into geometry
-They let models understand relationships and recall relevant context.
+They let models understand relationships and recall relevant context
 Meaning lives in distance

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.